saarib2405/Saarib2405/README.md

     About me:
     I am Syed Saarib Rasheed,
-    Majoring in Artificial Intelligence and Data Science, Student at Methodist College of Engineering And Technology.
+    Majoring in Artificial Intelligence and Data Science, Student at Methodist College of Engineering And Technology, Exerting myself to thrive in AI&ML, Web Development, Programming, etc.
 ```

 <br>